querkmachine/beeps.website/src/blog/2025-01-11-renovating-in-the-open.md

 - Made minor changes to the 404 page text formatting.
 - Fixed homepage 'spots' not changing colour along with the wider colour scheme.
 - Fixed the menu button getting misaligned on narrow screens.

+### 2025-01-17

+- Reworked how dark and light mode colours are defined.
+This new method isn't as backwards compatible, but makes it possible to force a specific mode by changing the `color-scheme` CSS property.
+- Fixed OpenGraph images generating with the wrong colours.